 I love Grisham most when I follow the storylines that return, Jake and Mitch feel like old friends when I’ve tracked them from first appearance to comeback.
 But honestly, even his standalones pack enough punch to be devoured out of order on cozy evenings.

 If you’re new to his work, a fun journey is starting with The Firm or A Time to Kill, then wander into holiday whimsy with Skipping Christmas, or globetrot with Playing for Pizza.
-Either way, you’re in for a gripping, page-turning treat.
+Either way, you’re in for a gripping journey through legal suspense, mystery plots, and small-town dramas that showcase why Grisham remains one of the top-selling authors worldwide.

 Leave a Reply